 As a general rule, you should sit for the CPA Exam as soon as you meet your state’s education and experience requirements.
 The exam is based on academics, so it’s best to take the test while your college accounting courses are fresh in your mind.
 Recollection of coursework material will be far more important than on-the-job experiences in terms of passing the CPA Exam.

 You also have the mind of a student since that’s all you’ve known for years.
-You are accustomed to absorbing, processing, and analyzing mass amounts of information.
+You are accustomed to absorbing, processing, and analyzing mass amounts of information, even if you’re only in community college!
 I know it’s overwhelming to study for the beast that is the CPA Exam on top of all your other school work, but you’re already in the best shape of your life when it comes to studying.
-Why not use that to your advantage and take the CPA Exam as soon as you’re out of school?
+Why not use that to your advantage and kickstart your accounting career as soon as you’re out of school?
 If you need help maximizing the limited time you have to invest in studying for the CPA Exam, take a look at my top 9 CPA Exam preparation tips.

 You Qualify for Financial Support

 There are tons of financing options for students who are wanting to start their CPA process.
 The AICPA offers scholarships every year to outstanding students who plan on pursuing a CPA certification.
 To qualify for these scholarships, you must be a full-time student at an accredited college or university (undergraduate or master’s) and have at least a 3.0 GPA in an accounting-related major.